marcotoronto/rdm-test/content/02_file_formats.md

 <p style="margin-bottom: 70px"></p>

 ## Quality or Size?
-In addition to choosing between open and proprietary formats, <b>file quality</b>, the representation of the given item’s characteristics, is a large part of the file format decision.
+In addition to choosing between open and proprietary formats, file quality, the representation of the given item’s characteristics, is a large part of the file format decision.
 Encoding that handles high resolution will have larger sizes than lower quality file formats.
 However, the trade-off comes at the cost of storage space and convenience in disseminating the file to others.

 <p style="margin-bottom: 25px"></p>